jimpil/duratom/README.md

               :write identity})
 ```

+## Custom error-handling

+`duratom` 0.4.7 adds support for user-defined error handling (when persisting a value fails), applicable to both synchronous and asynchronous commits (see next section) The `:rw` map, can now take an `:error-handler` key, pointing to a function of 2 arguments - the exception object thrown, and a no-arg fn which when called will retry the commit call (which is safe to do btw).
+You can use this facility to (at least) log the error thrown - whether (or not) it's worth retrying depends entirely on the application (e.g. how critical it is for a particular commit to succeed).
+Moreover, it's worth noting that exceptions thrown from within the error-handler will be swallowed.
+This is natural behaviour for an agent (which is relied on for async commits), and is mimicked in the synchronous scenario too.
+If `:error-handler` is not provided, defaults to `(constantly nil)`.

 ## Asynchronous commits (by default)
 In `duratom` persisting to storage happens asynchronously (via an `agent`).
 This ensures minimum overhead  (duratoms feel like regular atoms regardless of the storage backend), but more importantly safety (writes never collide).
 However, this also means that if you *manually* take a peek at storage without allowing sufficient time for the writes, you might momentarily see inconsistent values between the duratom and its storage.
 That is not a problem though, it just means that the state of the duratom won't necessarily be the same as the persisted state at *all* times.
 For instance, this is precisely why you will find some `Thread/sleep` expressions in the `core_test.clj` namespace.